The Research Proposal should be a clear and concise presentation of the applicant's proposed research.

 - Description of relevant past work by the applicant, including joint collaborations and references

-- In an effort to maximize the research beneﬁt of the Award (and where permitted by local regulation) the Program encourages that every effort be made to minimize the utilization of the Award to cover indirect costs.
-Indirect costs may not exceed 10% of the Award value, and are included as part of the budget, not as an addition to the value of the Award
+- In an effort to maximize the research beneﬁt of the award (and where permitted by local regulation) the program encourages that every effort be made to minimize the utilization of the award to cover indirect costs.
+Indirect costs may not exceed 10% of the award value.
+This award is developed as a gift and is not considered a research grant

-- The applicant may allocate up to $50,000 USD (subject to local country terms and conditions) per year in support for a research assistant or technician.
+- The applicant may allocate up to $50,000 USD (subject to local country terms and conditions) per year in salary and fringe benefits support for the applicant and/or a lab tech or similar position type

-- Salaries and fringe benefits support for mentors, post-doctoral fellows, or students may not be included.
+- Salaries and fringe benefits for mentors or students may not be included

 Supplies such as disposables, chemicals, reagent kits, animals, etc, may be included.